erikakers/cssutils/readme.md

 # Grids

-A SCSS based responsive grid framework with and awful name.
+A SCSS based responsive grid framework with an awful name.